kupehtci/DOCUMENTATION/NETWORKING/DNS - Domain Name System.md

 **STEP2:** The DNS server 172.16.200.30 on receiving the query, will look through its tables(cache) to find the IP address(A record) for the domain www.example.com.
 But it does not have the entry.

-**STEP 3:** As the answer for the query is not available with the DNS server 172.16.200.30, this server sends a query to one of the DNS root server,for the answer.
+**STEP 3:** As the answer for the query is not available with the DNS server 172.16.200.30, this server sends a query to one of the DNS root server, for the answer.
 Now an important fact to note here is that root server's are always iterative servers.

 **Related:** [DNS root servers and their Locations](http://www.slashroot.in/dns-root-servers-most-critical-infrastructure-internet "DNS root servers Explained")